So, how many “ss’s” are there in the title of Winterson’s Frankisstein? Why couldn’t there simply be two?

 I mean, I didn’t love it.
 But I didn’t hate it as much, as I thought I would.

-We have two timelines: Mary Shelley writing Frankenstein in 1818, and Ry (who started her life as Mary) a transsexual doctor living in 2018.
+We have two timelines: Mary Shelley writing Frankenstein in 1818, and Ry (who started their life as Mary) a transgender doctor living in 2018.
 Ry falls in love with an AI expert, Viktor Stein, who is fascinated by the way in which Ry has chosen and altered her body to mirror her mind.

 Ry brings Stein body parts from the hospital to experiment on.
 Professor Stein’s search for body parts leads Ry to Alcor (a real place, in which people who bet on the advent of AI choose to freeze their corpses).
 During the journey, Ry meets the entrepreneurially minded Ron, an enthusiastic salesman of female sexrobots (why do men need wives when they can have robots), and an enterprising journalist working for Vanity Fair.